ibuetler/p3s-twitter/Tutorial.md

 #### Theory about Beautiful Soup

 Beautiful Soup is a Python library for getting data out of HTML, XML, and other markup languages.
-It is posible to pull particular content from a webpage, remove the HTML markup, and save the information.
-For our Task, this means we need to find the particular html tag which stores the information for each tweet.
+It is possible to pull particular content from a webpage, remove the HTML markup, and save the information.
+For our Task, this means we need to find the particular HTML tag which stores the information for each tweet.

-Firstly, from our instance of the request we want to receive the html structure.
+Firstly, from our instance of the request we want to receive the HTML structure.
 This can be achieved like this:

 ```python
 from bs4 import BeautifulSoup